pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 - [Improved MAAS event documentation](#heading--Improved-MAAS-event-documentation)
 - [Improved MAAS audit event documentation](#heading--Improved-MAAS-audit-event-documentation)

+This release also includes a massive number of [bug fixes](#heading--MAAS-3-3-Beta-1-bug-list).
 Read on to catch up with what we've done so far this cycle.

 [note]
 **NOTE** that this is a Beta release.
 While we aim to ensure there is no regression,  there may be bugs.
 While we work to stabilise the release, we advise against using beta releases in production environments.